bariserkus/essential_setup/latex_setup/README.md

 <https://linuxhint.com/install-texstudio-latex-editor-linux/>

-However, TeXStudio install tex-live system on top of the MikTeX system.
-You do not need tex-live, if you have MikTeX.
+However, TeXStudio installs a seperate tex-live system on top of the existing tex system.
 So, to prevent TeXStudio installing a second TeX system on your Ubuntu:

 `$ apt --no-install-recommends install texstudio`